im-nayeem/contest-tracker-android/README.md

 ## Features

 - **Contest Schedule**: Stay updated with the latest competitive programming contests from popular online judges.
-- **Judge Filters**: Filter contests based on your preferred online judges to see only the ones that interest you.
+- **Filtering By OJ**: Filter contests based on your preferred online judges to see only the ones that interest you.
 - **Contest Details**: Get detailed information about each contest, including start time, host, and contest link.
+- **Practice Problem Recommendations**: Receive topic-based practice problem recommendations from your selected online judges to enhance your coding skills.
+- **Ranking and Solved Statistics**: Keep track of your contest rankings and solved problem statistics to monitor your progress.
 - **User-Friendly Interface**: The app provides an intuitive and visually appealing user interface for easy navigation and interaction.

 ## Planned Features

 In future releases, I plan to integrate the following features to enhance your experiences with Contest Tracker:

-- **Notification Alerts**: Receive notifications 20 or 30 minutes before the contest starts(preferred by user) to ensure you never miss an important event.
+- **Notification Alerts**: Receive notifications 20 or 30 minutes before the contest starts (preferred by the user) to ensure you never miss an important event.
-- **Problem Suggestions**: Get topic-based problem suggestions from selected online judges, according to your preferences.

 ## Installation